stefan-wuensch/tmp/README.md

 **_TO DO_** Find out if any AWS VPC can talk to an existing SNS Topic in another VPC!!
 If it can, we don't have to create a Topic Stack for every customer!!

 6. **DBClass** is the type and size of RDS.
 The `AllowedValues` should already include all popular types of RDS, but if not simply add to that list.
+(For a full list of current Instance Classes, see http://aws.amazon.com/rds/details/ or for previous generations see http://aws.amazon.com/rds/previous-generation/)
 Then from the same [AWS Console for RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:) as in Step 4 find the RDS to be monitored and select (click) it.
 The value shown for `Instance Class` in the Console is the value to be used for `DBClass` in the template Default.
 Example: `db.m1.small`